yaseerhaja/travelbot-public/README.md

     $ node server.js

 Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.